-“All members of the royal family are under a pressure that none of us outside it can possibly imagine,” Welby told the Sunday Times in a new interview.
+“All members of the royal family are under a pressure that none of us outside it can possibly imagine,” Welby, 63, told the newspaper.
 “Every personal action is scrutinized.
 Every statement is over-interpreted, over-read.”
-Welby, who has a “close personal relationship” with the couple, as the Times reports, seems to support the royal break that Meghan and Harry have in the works.